Application Control Security Methods

 The following video provides an introduction to the concepts used in Trusted Ownership:

 Application Control uses secure filter drivers and Microsoft NTFS security policies to intercept all execution requests.
 Execution requests go through the Application Control hook and any unwanted applications are blocked.
 Application entitlement is based on the ownership of the application, with default trusted ownership typically being for administrators.
 By using this method, current application access policy is enforced without the need for scripting or list management.
 This is called Trusted Ownership.
 In addition to executable files, Application Control also manages entitlement to application content such as VBScripts, batch files, MSI packages, and registry configuration files.

-Application Control only supports PowerShell from version 2.0 inward and must be installed in the endpoint.
+Application Control only supports PowerShell version 2.0 or later and must be installed in the endpoint.
+See also Scripted Conditions.

 Trusted Ownership is the default method of controlling access to applications in Application Control.
 It uses the Discretionary Access Control (DAC) model.
 It examines the owner attribute of the file and compares it to a predefined list of trusted owners.
 If the owner of the file appears in the list then execution of the file is granted, otherwise it is denied.
 The decision is made independently of the user actually trying to execute the file.